ericjanto/personal-blog/content/pages/me.md

 ---

 These days, I spend most of my time studying AI & Computer Science in Edinburgh.
-I also play lots of music, and hike up Arthur's seat from time to time.
+I also play lots of music, like [reading](/reading-list/), and hike up Arthur's seat from time to time.

 ### Education